 Ben is also an Examiner for the UK patent attorney professional examinations, in relation to the advanced examination on the infringement and validity of patents.

 Ben is recommended in The Legal 500, where he is described as a “stellar operator”.
-Ben is also recommended as a leading patent practitioner in the UK by Intellectual Asset Management (IAM) magazine in ‘The World’s Leading Patent Practitioners’ peer-nominated survey for 2016, where he is recommended for his “unique knowledge of patent issues relating to food chemistry, packaging and manufacturing processes, owing to the time he spent working in-house at Cadbury and Kraft Foods” and his “appreciation of commercial decision making that few colleagues can hope to match”.
+Ben is also recommended as a leading patent practitioner in the UK by Intellectual Asset Management (IAM) magazine in ‘The World’s Leading Patent Practitioners’ peer-nominated survey, where he is recommended for his “unique knowledge of patent issues relating to food chemistry, packaging and manufacturing processes, owing to the time he spent working in-house at Cadbury and Kraft Foods” and his “appreciation of commercial decision making that few colleagues can hope to match”.

 Email Ben at:

 Click on a technical area to sort: